sarah2244-4/Project-1-goldenapevisualmedia/testing.md

 Initial issues were:

 - The 404 and thank you pages contained extra body tags.
-- The modals contained example aria-lablledby values so I changed these to aria-label.
-The validator still comes up with a warning that these labels have been misused, however there is no text in the modals so I kept this as it was.
+- The modals contained example aria-lablledby values that didn't match an existing ID as the modals did not have titles.

 All pages have been run through the validator and all files pass.